 Authorization code

 The authorization code admin created for a location or site for users to use.
-It's generally collected by the Account/Authorization Codes or Enhanced Outgoing Calling Plan services.
+It's collected by the Account/Authorization Codes or Enhanced Outgoing Calling Plan services.

 Call transfer time